TIMOMWATA2/data_extraction_claims_pipeline/README.md

 Run All: Click Runtime -> Run All.
 The pipeline will execute format detection, PDF/OCR extraction, VLM testing, normalization, validation, and export.

+**The Output**: After running the code successfully, check the folder icon on left side menu of Colab for the JSON file and the CSV file.

 **📄 Test Documents Used**

 The pipeline was validated against a mix of 6 documents representing real-world variability: